- Author: Furious

 Molten Core Attunement

 Attunement to the Core is a quest which creates a shortcut via portal into the instance, bypassing Blackrock Depths (BRD).
-You’ll need to speak to Lothos Riftwaker the blood elf, who is just outside BRD.
-He’ll ask for a core fragment that’s located near the entrance to the MC, inside BRD.
-6600 XP for completion.
+You’ll need to speak to Lothos Riftwaker the blood elf, who is outside Blackrock Depths at the bottom of the chain in Blackrock Mountain.
+He’ll ask for a core fragment that’s located near the entrance to the Molten Core, which you can reach by going through the Blackrock Depths dungeon.

 Hydraxians and Aqual Quintessence